 For the teams responsible for the acquisition and growth of the customer journey, or ‘partner journey’ in bol.com’s case, TheyDo captures an entire overview.

 This, however, is just the start of the bol.com-TheyDo partnership.
 Ultimately, the master journey and its sub journeys will reveal opportunities and create a one-stop shop for understanding who needs what and why.

 As business challenges are organized using TheyDo, different teams can deliver on their KPI’s by working more customer-centric.
 This simplifies the process, making it easy to see who is doing what and which problem areas in the customer experience need to be addressed.
 Having solved a number of key challenges for the Partner Team, there are now plans to integrate journeys into the other workflows.

-In short, TheyDo lets everyone in the organisation see the customer experience the way it is.
+In short, TheyDo lets everyone in the organization see the customer experience the way it is.

 Creating a shared understanding and enabling effective collaboration based not on opinion but factual insights and real-life experiences of the bol.com partners.
-Thanks to several aha-moments, prioritisation became simple and effective.
+Thanks to several aha moments, prioritization became simple and effective.